RI-SE/isoObject/README.md

 Each individual state is based on this base class and can be modified and overridden in the same manner as the `TestObject`.
 This is to give another way of changing the behaviour of a test object in a specific state.
+All states have a `onEnter` and a `onExit` function to be used when the object needs to perform special actions on a state transition.
 An example is the state *Pre-Arming* which in the default implementation transitions directly to *Armed*.
 Consider an object needing to perform some preparations in this state, the user would then create another version of `PreArming` like this:

 ```
 class myPreArming : public ISO22133::PreArming {
 public:
     void onEnter(ISO22133::TestObject& obj) override{
-        DoPreArmStuff();
+        DoPreArmStuff(); // Do preparations ...
-        try {
+        try { //...
+Then transition to Armed
-            this->handleEvent(obj, ISO22133::Events::N); // Transition to Armed
+            this->handleEvent(obj, ISO22133::Events::N);
         }
         catch(const std::runtime_error& e) {
             std::cerr << e.what() << '\n';